mlpack/mlpack/doc/user/bindings/cli.md

         [--save] [--verbose] [--version] [--width 0] [--output_file <string>]
 ```

 A utility to load an image or set of images into a single dataset that can then be used by other mlpack methods and utilities.
 This can also unpack an image dataset into individual files, for instance after mlpack methods have been used.
-[Detailed documentation](#image_converter_detailed-documentation)
+[Detailed documentation](#image_converter_detailed-documentation).